plotly/dash_matlab/TROUBLESHOOTING AND FAQ.md

 # Troubleshooting and FAQ

+### MATLAB version
+MATLAB 2021 is the recommended version for this library.
+For earlier versions you may experience undesired crashes in your apps.

 ### Installing everything you need
 Any additional Matlab official toolboxes are not required for work.
 ...